devinsg/api-spring-boot/Coursera-Spring-JPA2.md

 # Projections
 - Subset of data: we don't want service return entity properties entirely, but only a subset of attributes.
 We can create a projection in same package as the repository.
 - The name of the projection and the entities, and we use an attribute wrapped around getter from that entity.
+- @Projection(name="surName", types = Employee.class)
+- public Interface LastName {...}

+# Excerpts
+- excerpts are projections which apply as default views to resource collections
+- add excerptProjection attribute to use our projection class "LastName" on our @RepositoryRestResource, will cause resource collections to use the projection
+- less data is represented and HATEOAS links led to details view of the entity
+- @RepositoryRestResource(collectionResourceRel="staff", path="employees", excerptProjection=LastName.class)
+- public interface EmployeeRepository extends PagingAndSortingRepository {...}

+# Q1: What are the key JPA Classes for interactions with a database?
+EntityManagerFactory and EntityManager control all interactions trough their API to the DataSource

+# Q2: Where do you configure a DataSource in a Spring Boot application?
+application.properties or you can define a DataSource in a Java Config file i.e. class annotated with @Configuration

+# Q3: What do we mean by an extended Persistence Context?
+An EntityManager Context injected with @PersistenceContext is transactionally scoped.
+In order to "live" beyond the commit or rollback of a transaction you have to create the EntityManager from the EntityManager yourself, and close it yourself.